 This item asks about your key results in the areas of senior leadership and governance, which demonstrate the extent to which your organization is fiscally sound, ethical, and socially responsible.

 Importance of high ethical standards.
 Independent of an increased national focus on issues of governance and fiscal accountability, ethics, and leadership accountability, it is important for organizations to practice and demonstrate high standards of overall conduct.
 Governance bodies and senior leaders should track relevant performance measures regularly and emphasize this performance in stakeholder communications.

 Results to report.
-Your results should include environmental, legal, and regulatory compliance; results of oversight audits by government or funding agencies; noteworthy achievements in these areas, as appropriate; and organizational contributions to societal well-being and benefit and support for key communities.
-Key measures or indicators of fiscal accountability, ethical behavior, and stakeholder trust might include appropriate use of funds; the integrity of testing; student and other customer safety; faculty and staff accreditation or certification; and equal access to resources, programs, and facilities.
+Your results should include environmental, legal, and regulatory compliance; results of oversight audits by government or funding agencies; noteworthy achievements in these areas, as appropriate; organizational contributions to societal well-being and benefit; and support for key communities.
+Key measures or indicators of fiscal accountability, ethical behavior, and stakeholder trust might include appropriate use of funds; integrity of testing; integrity of research ethics; faculty and staff accreditation or certification; and equitable access to resources, programs, and facilities.